Net Unrealized Appreciation (NUA): Tax Treatment & Strategies

 What is net unrealized appreciation?

-NUA is generally the increased value of an employer’s stock from the time it was purchased within an employer-sponsored retirement plan (e.g., a 401(k) or profit-sharing plan) to the time it’s distributed to the employee.
+NUA is generally the increased value of an employer’s stock from the time it was purchased within an employer-sponsored retirement plan (such as a 401(k) or profit-sharing plan) to the time it’s distributed to the employee.
 NUA is calculated by subtracting the stock’s cost basis from its market value on the day it’s distributed.

 For example, suppose you buy a share of your company’s stock through your retirement plan for $10 (cost basis).
 By the time you’re ready to retire, the stock’s market value has increased to $50.
 The $40 increase in value is the NUA ($50 - $10 = $40).